 An alternative to trigeminal nerve stimulation, non-invasive vagus nerve stimulation, and single-pulse transcranial magnetic stimulation are remote electronic neuromodulation (RENs) devices.
-The Nerivio is a newly FDA approved RENs device for at-home use to address the acute pain caused by migraine attacks in people with a diagnosis of episodic and/or chronic migraine.
-The Nerivio device is indicated for acute treatment of migraine with or without aura in patients 12 years of age or older and is considered a safe and effective alternative to pharmacological treatment of migraine headaches.
-It is also non-invasive, battery operated, wearable, wireless, and is self-administered by the patient through a smartphone application.
-The device should be worn for 30-45 minutes within the first two hours of migraine onset and is placed on the lateral upper arm.
-The Nerivio device uses electrical signals to stimulate peripheral nerves causing the release of the neurotransmitters serotonin and noradrenalin, resulting in pain relief which have an analgesic effect.
+The RENs device is newly approved for at home use by the FDA and is designed to address the acute pain caused by migraine attacks.
+The RENs device is also non-invasive, battery operated, wearable, wireless, and is controlled by the patient through a smartphone application.
+The device is worn for 45 minutes, is placed on the lateral upper arm, and uses electrical signals to stimulate peripheral nerves causing the release of the neurotransmitters serotonin and noradrenalin which have an analgesic effect.
+RENs have little side effects and can be used in conjunction with other treatments.